quylab/quylab/README.md

 ## Inside:

-The main website is created using Next.JS with React.JS + TypeScript and modern HTML/CSS!
+The main website is created using NextJS with ReactJS + TypeScript, and modern HTML/CSS!

 For specific examples:

-React with TypeScript; please take a look at the "Four In A Row" project.
+React with TypeScript; please look at the "Four In A Row" project.

 Vanilla JavaScript with CSS; please take a look at the "Chess" project.

-PHP and Vanilla Javascript (incl. sophisticated algorithms); please take a look at "Bus Stops" (which includes SQL) and "Sudoku"
+PHP and Vanilla Javascript (incl. sophisticated algorithms); please take a look at "Bus Stops" (which includes SQL) and "Sudoku" projects.

 ## Questions